pmw-rp/topic-cloner/README.md

 # Topic Cloner

-This tool can be used to clone topics from one cluster to another.
+This tool can be used to copy topic definitions from one cluster to another - example use cases include:

+- Promoting topics from test environments to production
+- Creating topics on a DR cluster prior to data replication

+### What is copied?

+- Partition count
+- Replication factor
+- Any topic-specific configuration parameters

+### What isn't copied?

+- Data

+This tool does not clone data - only topic definitions!
+To migrate data, see Redpanda Connect, Redpanda Edge Agent, MirrorMaker 2 or similar.

+---

 # Usage